ccoenraets/ionic-tutorial/ionic-facebook-integration.md

     ```
     ionic build android
     ```

+    If the build fails after adding the plugin, try removing and re-adding the platform.
+For example:

+    ```
+    ionic platform remove ios
+    ionic platform add ios
+    ionic build ios
+    ```

-2. Run and test your application on an iOS or Android device or emulator
+1. Run and test your application on an iOS or Android device or emulator

 <div class="row" style="margin-top:40px;">
 <div class="col-sm-12">